PrithvirajRay/URECA-ProjectPicasso/README.md

   drawPaths(Rob)   grabs a frame from the webcam and attempts to draw a copy

-This project has been tested using Visual Studio 2013 and MATLAB r2014b.
 Visual Studio will need to be set up to use OpenCV libraries and able to build a project with a .mex target.
 This is a work in progress: comments and constructive criticism are welcome!